 Grayson Carter is associate professor of church history, primarily serving Fuller Seminary Arizona, and has taught at Fuller since 2002.
 Prior to that he served as Chaplain and Tutor for Theology at Brasenose College, Oxford, and taught in the Department of Religion at Methodist University in North Carolina.
-Currently he is researching and writing a volume on English church history at the end of the eighteenth and beginning of the nineteenth centuries.
+Currently he is researching and writing a volume on English church history between the French Revolution and the Great Reform Bill.

 - CH/HT500 Early Church History